-- A coach selection committee will be formed and include up to five (5) members.
-The coach coordinator will chair and oversee the selection of the committee members.
-The committee will consist of at least two (2) EVMHA board executives and at least two (2) other qualified and interested board members.
+A coach selection committee will be formed and include up to five (5) members.
+The bench staff coordinator will chair and oversee the selection of the committee members.
+The committee will consist of at least two (2) EVMHA board executives and at least two (2) other qualified members.
 If qualified board members are unavailable, the committee may include other qualified individuals from the community.
-The EVMHA board executive must approve the coach selection committee.
-The president shall be one of the five members or designate a representative on their behalf. - Upon receiving the coach applications, the coach coordinator will coordinate a meeting for coach selections.
+The EVMHA board executive must approve the Coach

+Selection Committee.
+The president shall be one of the five members or designate a representative on their behalf.

+- Upon receiving the coach applications, the Bench Staff Coordinator will organize a meeting for coach selections.
 The utmost care will be given to avoid conflicts of interest when appointing committee members.
 A new committee may be assigned to deal with a specific team if a conflict arises.
-The same committee will remain intact while reviewing applicants competing for the same position. - The selection process will be based on the following: - o Experience in EVMHA. - o Experience in coaching minor hockey. - o Experience working with children. - o Community involvement. - o Proper certification or the commitment to attain accreditation by December 1st of that season. - o Education, training, and references. - If an interview occurs, the committee must discuss the qualities the association is looking for in a coach.
+The same committee will remain intact while reviewing applicants competing for the same position. - The selection process will be based on the following: - o Experience in EVMHA. - Experience in coaching minor hockey. - Experience working with children. - Community involvement. - Proper certification or the commitment to attain accreditation by December 1st of that season. - Education, training, and references. - If an interview occurs, the committee must discuss the qualities the association is looking for in a coach.
 This may differ from division to division. - A set of written questions will be used to ensure a fair and equitable playing field for all applicants.
-If spontaneous questions arise, care should be taken to ensure all facts and issues are appropriately presented to avoid placing a candidate in an uncomfortable or disadvantaged position.

-- The coach coordinator will chair and conduct the selection process.
-If the coach coordinator must be removed from the coach selection committee for a particular group of applicants, the next senior member of the board will chair the committee.
-This individual will then undertake the duties of the coach coordinator for that particular group of applicants.
+If spontaneous questions arise, care should be taken to ensure all facts and issues are appropriately presented to avoid placing a candidate in an uncomfortable or disadvantaged position. - The bench staff coordinator will chair and conduct the selection process.
+If the bench staff coordinator must be removed from the coach selection committee for a particular group of applicants, the next senior member of the board will chair the committee.
+This individual will then undertake the duties of the bench staff coordinator for that particular group of applicants.
 Only those present during the review process will be involved in the selection process.
 The successful coach candidate will be derived from the review process, committee discussions, and an open vote.
-A majority decision is required in each instance. - The coach coordinator or designate will contact all applicants, successful or not.
+A majority decision is required in each instance. - The bench staff coordinator or designate will contact all applicants, successful or not.
 The chair of this committee will be prepared to answer questions the unsuccessful candidates may have. - All applicants must be informed about the reasons for being chosen or not.
 The successful applicant must first be contacted to ensure they will accept the job.
 Only after this has been ascertained will the other applicants be contacted. - Procedures and questions outlined in the BC Hockey Guide to Coach Selection will be followed as closely as possible.
-Strategies and questions will be discussed with the coach selection committee before the interviews if required. - Under no circumstances shall any member of the coach selection committee have a child in the division for which the coach is being selected. - The coach coordinator may hold an official team position but must meet all coach selection requirements as any other coach.
-If applying for a coach position, they will step aside for any decisions made for the application of the team they have applied for.
+Strategies and questions will be discussed with the coach selection committee before the interviews if required. - Under no circumstances shall any member of the coach selection committee have a child in the division for which the coach is being selected. - The bench staff coordinator may hold an official team position but must meet all coach selection requirements as any other coach.
+If applying for a coach position, they will step aside for any decisions made for the application of the team they have applied for. - Coaches and on-ice helpers chosen by the EVMHA Coaching Committee should be on the ice as much as possible, actively supporting player development and working together to create a positive, effective learning environment for everyone.